-Myanmar: Senior Gen. Min Aung Hlaing takes on the role of prime minister of a caretaker government, replacing the State Administrative Council.
+Myanmar: Senior Gen. Min Aung Hlaing takes on the role of prime minister of a caretaker government.

 Syria: President Bashar al-Assad asks Prime Minister Hussein Arnous to form a new government.
 On August 10 Assad approves the new cabinet with no change in key portfolios.

 Armenia: President Armen Sarkisyan reappoints Nikol Pashinyan as prime minister and appoints Arshak Karapetyan as defense minister.
 On August 3 he appoints Tigran Khachatryan as finance minister and on August 19 Ararat Mirzoyan as foreign minister.

 Pakistan: The election to the reserved seats in the Azad Kashmir assembly is completed, giving Pakistan Tehreek-e-Insaf a total of 32 of 53 seats, the Pakistan People's Party 12, and the Pakistan Muslim League (Nawaz) 7.
 On August 4 Sardar Abdul Qayyum Khan Niazi is elected as prime minister of the state with 33 votes, defeating Chaudhry Lateef Akbar (15 votes), and sworn in.
 On August 17 the assembly elects Sultan Mahmood Chaudhry as president of Azad Kashmir.
 He receives 34 votes, against 16 for Mian Abdul Waheed; he is sworn in on August 25.

 Tunisia: President Kaïs Saïed relieves Finance Minister Ali Kooli from his position, naming Sihem Boughdiri as acting finance minister.